Budgetday 2024

 The tax rules designed to facilitate business transfers under the Business Succession Scheme (BOR) and the deferral scheme for transfers of substantial shareholdings (DSR) are going to be simplified.

 From 2025, the ownership and continuation requirement will also be reduced from 5 to 3 years.
 This will create greater flexibility to transfer a business to new owners or the next generation without losing your entitlement to the BOR scheme.
-From 1 January 2026, however, access to the BOR and DSR schemes will be limited to ordinary shares and a mimimum shareholding of 5%.
+From 1 January 2026, however, access to the BOR and DSR schemes will be limited to ordinary shares and a minimum shareholding of 5%.
 Measures will also be introduced to counter unintended and double use of the BOR scheme.

 Innovation